 Why are we bringing attention to this?

 We want to make transit safer for you.
-While Metro Transit Police investigated 66 incidents across the system in 2017, statistics don’t tell the entire story.
-It's estimated that more than 60 percent of incidences of sexual misconduct go unreported or are underreported.
-We hope and expect to see reports go up as a result of bringing attention to misconduct.
+While Metro Transit Police investigated 59 incidents across the system in 2017, that number rose to 178 in 2018.
+It's estimated that more than 60 percent of sexual misconduct incidents go unreported or are underreported.
+Reports have increased as a result of bringing attention to misconduct.
 This doesn't necessarily mean there is more sexual misconduct occurring on board our services.
 It means your efforts to report and identify sexual offenders are working.

 Report bad behavior

 - Tell your driver